benmiller314/cdm2021spring/plans/lesson-26.md

 <details open><summary>Guiding questions for the end-of-term reflection</summary>

-<p>NB: If at any point you’re tempted to say "all of it" (or “none,” though I hope that’s not true), that’s a fine start, but then prioritize: name something specific, so it's written somewhere you’ll be able to find it later.</p>

 <ol class="lalpha">
 <li><p>What advice or ideas have been most helpful to your thinking about composing, about digital environments or tools, about mediation?
 In other words, what do you most want to remember for future digital composition? </p>